Accessibility Resources

 Accommodations are determined using a three-pronged approach.
 They are:

-• Professional judgment of the AR professional conducting the APM and
+• Professional judgment of the AR professional conducting the APM as well as application information

 During your Access Planning Meeting, you should be prepared to discuss: